 Race Discrimination occurs when a person is treated unfairly because of his or her race.
-Yes, Racism Is Still a Problem in America.
-Title VII of the Civil Rights Act of 1964 is a federal law that was created to protect employees from being discriminated against on the basis of race, sex, national origin, color and religion.
+Race discrimination at work is still a significant problem in America.
+Title VII of the Civil Rights Act of 1964 is a federal law that was created to protect employees from being discriminated against on the basis of disability, race, sex, national origin, color, pregnancy, age, and religion.
 The law is applicable to employers with 15 or more employees and it includes state, federal and local governments.

 Many businesses claim to have a no-tolerance policy when it comes to race discrimination, but sadly, there are some employers who are either not aware of; or they choose to ignore the injustices regarding their employees, taking place right under their noses.

 An employer who ignores or claims to be unaware of the employees’ rights in Title VII should most definitely be held accountable for the hostile work environment the employee is being subjected to.
 On the other hand, how can an employee hold the employer accountable for such acts if that individual is not aware of his or her own rights in the circumstances?

 There is a slew of misconceptions in regards to discrimination and harassment in the workforce, therefore misconduct often goes without being reported.